linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 2 (pages 501-1000).md

 explain a generic interest rate swap, which is a derivative instrument.

-The parties to an interest rate swap exchange interest rate payments on

-specified dates: One party pays a fixed rate and the other party a floating rate

-- ver the life of the swap.
+The parties to an interest rate swap exchange interest rate payments on specified dates: One party pays a fixed rate and the other party a floating rate over the life of the swap.
 In a typical swap, the floating rate is based on a reference rate, and the reference rate is typically LIBOR.
 LIBOR is the interest rate at which prime banks in London pay other prime banks on U.S. dollar certificates of deposits.

-The fixed interest rate that is paid by the fixed-rate counterparty is called

-the **swap rate** .
-Dealers in the swap market quote swap rates for different

-maturities.
-For example, the fixed interest rate may be the 10-year Treasury
+The fixed interest rate that is paid by the fixed-rate counterparty is called the **swap rate** .
+Dealers in the swap market quote swap rates for different maturities.
+For example, the fixed interest rate may be the 10-year Treasury rate.

-rate.
 So a 10-year treasury rate would be "swapped for" the LIBOR.
-The

-relationship between the swap rate and the maturity of a swap is called the

-**swap rate yield curve**, or more commonly, the **swap curve** .
-Because the

-reference rate is typically LIBOR, the swap curve is also called the **LIBOR**
+The relationship between the swap rate and the maturity of a swap is called the **swap rate yield curve**, or more commonly, the **swap curve** .
+Because the reference rate is typically LIBOR, the swap curve is also called the **LIBOR** **curve** .

-**curve** .

 There is a swap curve for most countries.
-For euro interest rate swaps, the

-reference rate is the euro interbank offered rate (Euribor), which is the rate at

-which bank deposits in EU countries that have adopted the euro currency are

-- ffered by one prime bank to another prime bank.
+For euro interest rate swaps, the reference rate is the euro interbank offered rate (Euribor), which is the rate at which bank deposits in EU countries that have adopted the euro currency are offered by one prime bank to another prime bank.

-The swap curve is used as a benchmark in many countries outside the

-United States.
-Unlike a country's government bond yield curve, however, the

-swap curve is not a default-free yield curve.
-Instead, it reflects the credit risk

-- f the counterparty to an interest rate swap.
+The swap curve is used as a benchmark in many countries outside the United States.
+Unlike a country's government bond yield curve, however, the swap curve is not a default-free yield curve.
+Instead, it reflects the credit risk of the counterparty to an interest rate swap.
 Because the counterparty to an interest rate swap is typically a bank-related entity, the swap curve reflects the average credit risk of representative banks that provide interest rate swaps.
 More specifically, a swap curve is viewed as the **interbank yield** **curve** .
-It is also referred to as the **AA-rated yield curve**, because the banks that borrow money from one another at LIBOR have credit ratings of Aa/AA
+It is also referred to as the **AA-rated yield curve**, because the banks that borrow money from one another at LIBOR have credit ratings of Aa/AA or above.

-- r above.
 In addition, the swap curve reflects liquidity risk.
 However, the liquidity of the interest rate swap market has increased to the point where it is now a more liquid market than the market for some government bonds.

 One would expect that if a country has a government bond market, the